Flat-coat genetic rescue, step-by-step

 1. Breed outcross litters.

-2. Profile the puppies with Embark, or a similarly robust SNP profile tool.
+2. Profile the puppies with Embark, or a similarly high resolution, SNP profiler.

-3. Select the puppies you want to carry forward, being mindful of genetic diversity and phenotype.
+3. Select the puppies you want to carry forward, being mindful of genetic advantage and phenotype.
 Ensure those puppies are maintained intact and available for future breeding.

 4. Place puppies in homes that will participate in long-term monitoring (brief annual updates and notification upon death of dog).